 Step 3: Obtain Your License

 According to the 2015 Every Student Succeeds Act, all teachers in Hawaii must hold a valid Hawaii Teachers Standards Board license in their respective grade and subject.
 As teachers earn more experience, they have the option to upgrade their licenses to other tiers.
 Before a Standard License (which lasts for five years) is obtained, all teachers must hold a Provisional License (good for three years) until the next tier can be issued.
-As of 2018, all licenses come with an annual fee of $54.
 All documentation should be sent to the Hawaii Department of Education through U.S. mail.
 Once the application is submitted, potential teachers will want to create a StyleProfile on the department's website.

 Certification Resources for Teachers in Hawaii